-December 31

-2023 2022

-Balance at January 1 Initial application of IFRS \$ 12,201,590 \$ 12,201,590
+December 31 2024 2023 Initial and institution of IEDC ¢ 12.201.500 ¢ 12.201.500 Initial application of IFRS \$ 12,201,590 \$ 12,201,590

 The special reserve relating to land may be reversed on the disposal or reclassification of the related assets.
-Additional special reserve should be appropriated for the amount equal to the difference between net debit balance reserves and the special reserve appropriated on the first-time adoption of IFRS.
+Additional special reserve should be appropriated for the amount equal to the difference between net debit balance reserves and the special reserve appropriated on the first-time adoption of IFRS Accounting Standards.
 Any special reserve appropriated may be reversed to the extent that the net debit balance reverses and is thereafter distributed.